jamesmehorter/device-theme-switcher/readme.txt

 * NEW - URL Switching - Easily see what other devices see
 * FIX - Numerous code rewrites to improve overall performance, redundancy, and improve extensibility.
 * FIX - Included a pull request from Tim Broder (https://github.com/broderboy) which adds support for Varnish Device Detect (https://github.com/varnish/varnish-devicedetect).
 Thanks Tim!!
+* Removed the low-support option.
+Adds more confusion than it helps.
+Email me if you think otherwise!

 = Version 1.8 =
 * Updated the Kindle detection for a wider range of support